How To Train For The Boston Marathon - The Running Channel Advertisement

 As you’ll likely have achieved a Boston Qualifier time to get your place on the start line in Hopkinton, you’ll already know what it takes to run a marathon.
 But the Boston Marathon is a route that’s notorious for being hilly and challenging, so some specific training runs could really help you prepare for race day.

-Our Content Manager Mark ran the Boston Marathon in 2024, where he ran a new personal best.
+Our Content Manager Mark ran the Boston Marathon in 2024.
 Here are his tips for how to train to run the Boston Marathon.

 DO YOU NEED A SPECIFIC TRAINING PLAN FOR BOSTON MARATHON?